 And it had other repercussions, other than my body composition.
 I am already prone to mood swings; however, when you do not eat properly your body systems get out of kilter.
 All of them.
 Including your hormones.
 One hormone in particular, serotonin, is in your gut.
 This hormone affects mood.
 If you do not eat properly this hormone gets out of balance, and then your moods get out of balance too.
 So, my eating disorder also escalated my emotional stress.
 I’ve been blessed to never have had any major injuries – I can presume only that taking vitamins protected me from difficiency disorders, because my teeth, bones, hair, skin, connective tissues, and all other systems seem fine to this day.
 If I’d not been at least taking vitamins, I could very well be falling apart already.
 That happened to my friend Cheryl.
 She was anorexic for 18 years, never took supplements, and now her teeth, bones, and joints are a wreck.

 One day I was looking in the mirror for the 497th time that day, and a flash of insight caught me off guard: I was trying to blend two people, whom I looked nothing like, together into one body.
 Although it hurts my feelings a little when people remind me of this, I am not, in fact, a beautiful Black woman.
-Also, although I am a White man, I do not look anything like Chris Evans.
+Also, although I am a White man, I do not look anything like George Michael.
 I don’t understand exactly what amalgamation I was trying for, but recreating myself as a collage of these two was definitely not working well.
 I look back on this moment, and I realize that it was the instance where I almost pulled myself out of this vortex by myself.
 But something happened immediately afterwards that distracted me from this little thunder bolt of logic…

 I was with the only guy I had a long term relationship with during college.
 He was a pudgy little dude with crazy brown hair, and I thought he was absolutely marvelous.
 When he poked my belly and said, “Getting a little soft around the center, huh?”
 I took him seriously.
 It didn’t occur to me that he was being facetious.
 Over the next few weeks I dropped from 120 pounds to 110.
 I started passing out in dance class.
 It was scary.
 The pic of me that I just posted where I weighed 125 pounds is bad enough – at my worst I weighed 15 pounds less than in that picture.
 You could see my spine and hip bones.
 And I thought I was staggeringly beautiful (for a few moments each day between long bouts of self-loathing).